Kevin Anderson (actor)

-Kevin Anderson (born January 13, 1960) is an American stage and film actor.
-He is also a singer and drummer.
+Kevin Anderson (born January 13, 1960) is an American stage and film actor, singer and drummer.

 Early life

-Anderson was born on January 13, 1960, in Gurnee, Illinois, the son of Joseph Anderson.
-He is one of five children.
-He studied acting in the Goodman School of Drama at DePaul University in Chicago, for three years.
+Anderson is one of five children.
+He studied acting in the Goodman School of Drama at DePaul University in Chicago for three years.

 Film and television career

 Anderson is perhaps most known for his role as a priest on the television series Nothing Sacred (1997), about a priest with self-doubts.
 He was nominated for a Golden Globe for this role.
+He played the leading role of a two-part TV miniseries, The Hunt for the Unicorn Killer about the murderer and hippi environmentalist fugitive Ira Einhorn in 1999.

 One of his first major film roles was as the brother of Richard Gere's character in the 1988 film Miles from Home.
 He also starred in the 1991 film Sleeping with the Enemy with Julia Roberts.
 He appeared in the 2006 version of Charlotte's Web as Mr. Arable.
-This was the second time he worked with Julia Roberts, who voiced the role of Charlotte.
+This was the second time he worked with Roberts, who voiced the role of Charlotte.

 Theater career

 He is a member of the Steppenwolf Theatre Company, which has also featured John Malkovich, Gary Sinise and Laurie Metcalf.
 He has won a Theatre World Award and Joseph Jefferson Award for his performance in Lyle Kessler's play Orphans (he later reappeared in the role for the 1987 film).

+In 1989, he originated the dual roles of The Balladeer and Lee Harvey Oswald in the staged reading of Stephen Sondheim's Assassins.